jdoleary/Spellmasons/TasksCurrent.md

 # Todo

+- bug: When last player dies and there are no NPCs it enters infinite loop

+- Cohesive spells
+  - effect: EffectFn
+  - modifiers
+  - events
 - balance

 ## Brad 2021.04.05

-- Every card should be clickable and give a description
+- Every tile should be clickable and give a description
 - Freezing lava should let you walk over it (casts should work on obstacles)
 - archer hit me after i portaled due to my locationzz
-- show how many players have left to choose upgrades
 - keybinding common spells
 - Holding down "z" should show safe squares to move to